 It’s not a secret that we are big fans of Outlier here at Everyday Wear.
-The Futureworks are our go-to business casual pants and are a great place to start with Outlier.
+The Futureworks (now Futureslimworks) are our go-to business casual pants and are a great place to start with Outlier.

 The Futureworks are made with Outlier’s F. Cloth, a 200 gsm 97% nylon, 3% elastane canvas with 35% two-way stretch and a DWR coating.
 The nylon is a Cordura grade nylon 6,6 that is air texturized, this means it is softer, stronger, and most importantly, more matte than what you’d expect from the usual nylon.

 While the stretch isn’t as noticeable as you’d expect from the claim of 35% two-way stretch (this means the stretch is only in one direction across the fabric, rather than both as in four-way stretch), I’ve found the Futureworks to be very comfortable due to the addition of a knee-length gusset.
 These move better than a standard pair of cotton chinos, but I wouldn’t want to wear them where I needed extreme motion constantly (that’s what the Slim Dungarees are for).

 The fabric is lightweight enough to remain comfortable in hot and humid weather, but can still be OK in the winter when outside for a quick walk or back and forth to your car (or comfortable in any cold with a baselayer).
 The DWR does an excellent job of shedding a light rain (or a spilled drink).
 Also, since the fabric contains no polyester, there are no static issues in the winter.